HorvathLab/scSNViz/README.md

                        dimensionality_reduction = "umap",
                        include_cell_types = TRUE,
-                       include_copykat = FALSE, # CNV metrics produced by copykat; this may significantly increase processing time depending on the size of gene counts matrix provided include_snv_dim_red = FALSE, # IF, set to TRUE, this function transposes the SNVxBarcode matrix and generates a dimensionality reduction plot to view similarity between SNVs. slingshot = TRUE,
+                       include_copykat = FALSE, # CNV metrics produced by copykat; this may significantly increase processing time depending on the size of gene counts matrix provided include_snv_dim_red = TRUE, # IF, set to TRUE, this function transposes the SNVxBarcode matrix and generates a dimensionality reduction plot to view similarity between SNVs. slingshot = TRUE,
-                       snv_label = TRUE, # generates labels for transposed SNV plot color_scale = "YlOrRd",
+                       snv_label = TRUE, # labels for transposed SNV plot
+                       color_scale = "YlOrRd",
                        cell_border = 0,
                        save_each_plot = TRUE)